Pregnancy after baby loss is a time of mixed emotions. There’s happiness and joy. But there’s also anxiety and fear.

 But I never got the reassurance that I so desperately wanted.
 Instead, my anxiety levels sky-rocketed as I read various horror stories.

 The only real reassurance you can get is from a medical professional and an early pregnancy scan.
 And even that might not be enough to stop you from worrying.

 4. Get professional support when needed

-If you are worried about spotting or pains then go to see your GP or midwife.
+If you have spotting or pains then you need to go to see your GP or midwife.
 Talk to them about how you are feeling and if it would help you then ask for them to arrange a scan.

 Your GP and midwife are there to help you.
 If you have experienced baby loss then they will understand why you are nervous.
 And if they don’t then ask to see someone else.

 There are also some amazing charities which provide resources and support for anyone going through a worrying pregnancy.

 Tommy’s funds research into stillbirths, premature births and miscarriages.
 They also offer advice to parents-to-be.

 The pregnancy information pages on their website are written by midwives and are packed full of practical advice.
 Their Facebook page is also run by midwives.
 Or if you would prefer to speak to a human being then you can call their midwife run PregnancyLine on 0800 0147 800.

 The Miscarriage Association